jangko/nim-noise/readme.md

   * Line editing with emacs keybindings
   * History handling
   * Completion
-  * Hints(work in progress)
-  * Syntax Coloring(work in progress)
   * UTF-8 aware
   * Intuitive ESC key sub menu escaping
-  * A bunch of compile time switch to select which features you want to turn on/off
+  * A bunch of compile time switches to select which features you want to turn on/off
   * Support Windows, Linux and Mac OS

+## Planned Features
+  * Hints(work in progress)
+  * Syntax coloring(work in progress)
+  * Advanced history search(work in progress)

 ## API